-Pakistan Tehreek-e-Insaf (PTI) promised in its 100 days Agenda, launched before the election, to focus on six key themes: Transforming governance, strengthening federation, revitalizing economic growth, revolutionizing social services and ensuring Pakistan’s national security.
+Pakistan Tehreek-e-Insaf (PTI) promised in its 100 days Agenda, launched before the election, to focus on six key themes: Transforming governance, strengthening the federation, revitalizing economic growth, revolutionizing social services, and ensuring Pakistan’s national security.

 As the details become clearer we will look at these more closely in our forthcoming issues.
 The government has set up a tracker which we urge our readers to follow closely.

 Now you can track the progress of our 100 days Agenda.

 for all the latest updates and actions taken to accomplish #PMIK100DaysPlan. pic.twitter.com/2xEOm6bwsp

 On 28 October 2018 Prime Minister launched the Pakistan Citizens’ Portal that has all the potential of upending the status quo power holders.
 This portal will introduce a system of e-governance that will finally give citizens a say in government affairs and force government officers to serve rather than rule people.

 The British left behind a colonial system of ‘brown babus’ that have ruled the past seven decades on the basis of elitism – ‘knowing’ what was best for the people and personally (and often monetarily) benefiting from the concentration of power that their offices held.